Punishment: Retribution

 Criminal activities typically give a benefit to the offender and a loss to the victim.
 Punishment has been justified as a measure of retributive justice, in which the goal is to try to rebalance any unjust advantage gained by ensuring that the offender also suffers a loss.
 Sometimes viewed as a way of "getting even" with a wrongdoer—the suffering of the wrongdoer is seen as a desired goal in itself, even if it has no restorative benefits for the victim.
 One reason societies have administered punishments is to diminish the perceived need for retaliatory "street justice", blood feud, and vigilantism.

-Restoration
+Restorative Justice pain

-Especially applied to minor offenses, punishment may take the form of the offender "righting the wrong", or making restitution to the victim.
-Community service or compensation orders are examples of this sort of penalty.
-In models of restorative justice, victims take an active role in a process with their offenders who are encouraged to take responsibility for their actions, "to repair the harm they've done—by apologizing, returning stolen money, or community service."
-The restorative justice approach aims to help the offender want to avoid future offences.
+This form of punishment can appear both within and outside the criminal justice context.
+Some have argued that restorative justice is not punishment, while others believe that it is an alternative form of punishment.
+Gavrielides argued that in the context of restorative justice, the infliction of pain is neither punishment nor an alternative.
+He argued that it is simply a different type of pain that is self-inflicted and which can lead to catharsis through a voluntary process of responsibility taking.
+Beyond the ethical and emotional implications of restorative justice punishment, depending on the legal jurisdiction where the offence has taken place, in practice, restorative justice can take the form of community service or compensation orders.
+In models of restorative justice, victims take an active role in a process with their offenders who are encouraged to take responsibility for their actions, "to repair the harm they've done."